#[repr(C)]pub struct Color {

 The default color is fully transparent.

-This implementation returns Color::TRANSPARENT
+This implementation returns Color::TRANSPARENT, which is often

 the most sensible default for UI elements that may not have an